TrinityBalderas/foundationsCapStone/README.md

 # Features
 - A text box to give the Tamagotchi a name
 - Health bar
-    - if drops all the way the Tamagotchi will die
+    - if health drops to zero the Tamagotchi will die
 - Hunger stats
     - A feed button
 - Energy stats